lukasztecza/dockerMysqlApp/README.md

             - "./sql:/var/dev_db"

 ```
-where mysql will be mysql files for database and sql can be used to populate it for dev
+where mysql volume is where database will live and sql volume can be used to populate it for dev